lmaoggrofl/honeypwned/README.md

    sudo python3 honeypwned.py
    ```
 8. Listen to any traffic interacting with ports that you set open
-9. If someone with a VPN downloads and runs the payload, you will see their true IP
+9. If someone with a VPN downloads and run the payload, you will see their true IP